Bedrock-OSS/bedrock-wiki/docs/new-guide/project-setup.md

 ## Preparation

-First of all, you will need to create the right folders in the right locations and set up your workspace.
+First of all, you will need to create the proper folders in suitable locations and set up your workspace.
-_The remainder of this Guide assumes you are using VSCode.
-You may also follow along in other editors._
+_The remainder of this guide assumes you are using VSCode.
+You may also follow along with other editors._

-Let's create your first addon workspace in Visual Studio Code now.
+Let's create your first add-on workspace in Visual Studio Code now.

 1. Locate the com.mojang folder.
 Click [here](https://wiki.bedrock.dev/guide/software-preparation#the-commojang-folder) to find out how to get there.
-2. Create a folder named "`your_pack_name_RP`" in `development_resource_packs`. **I'll refer to this folder as `RP` from now on**, in accordance with the [Style Guide](https://wiki.bedrock.dev/knowledge/style-guide.html).
+2. Create a folder named "`your_pack_name_RP`" in  `development_resource_packs`. **I'll refer to this folder as `RP` from now on**, following the [Style Guide](https://wiki.bedrock.dev/knowledge/style-guide.html).
 3. Create a folder "`your_pack_name_BP`" in `development_behavior_packs`. **I'll refer to this folder as `BP` from now on**.
 4. Open VSCode (_Visual Studio Code, the code editor_)
 5. Go to `File > Add folder to workspace...` and choose `BP`.
 Do the same with `RP`.
-6. Press `File > Save Workpsace as...` to save the workspace file to your Desktop.
-Whenever you're working on your addon, all you have to do is open the workspace by double-clicking, and you will get quick access to both BP and RP folders.
+6. Press `File > Save Workpsace As...` to save the workspace file to your Desktop.
+Whenever you're working on your add-on, all you have to do is open the workspace by double-clicking, and you will get quick access to both BP and RP folders.

 ## Manifests

 A manifest is a file that defines your pack to Minecraft.
 It stores all sorts of important info about your pack.
 Like all other code files in your pack, it's written in [JSON](https://www.json.org/json-en.html).

 ---

 Let's create our Behavior Pack manifest first by creating a new file in VSCode and copying the code below into that.
-First, create a new file in your BP folder by right clicking on the folder and selecting `New File`.
+First, create a new file in your BP folder by right-clicking on the folder and selecting `New File`.
 Then name that file `manifest.json`

 <CodeHeader>BP/manifest.json</CodeHeader>